 - increase your familiarity with exercises and tools used in today’s global workplace; and,

 - develop a sense of yourself and your soft skills on a deeper level.

-Shelly Alcorn, CAE is the Chief Curriculum Officer at Ubiquity University and specializes in operations, curriculum development and programming.
+Shelly Alcorn is the CEO/Provost at Ubiquity University.
 Shelly stands at the intersection of technology, the education-to-employment system and the organization of the hypercomplex future.
 She is a frequent keynote speaker on critical issues faced by society.
 Shelly was formerly the Executive Director of the California Association for the Education of Young Children (CAEYC) which was a 501(c)(3) organization with over 10,000 members in California in 37 separately incorporated affiliates.
 She was also the Executive Director for the Automotive Service Councils of California (ASCCA), a 501(c)(6) trade organization representing the interests of over 1,300 independently owned automotive repair facilities in California.
-In that role she was also responsible for oversight of a for-profit subsidiary, insurance brokerage firm and a 501(c)(3) entity.
-She holds the CAE (Certified Association Executive) designation from the American Society of Association Executives (ASAE).
+She is still a Principal in Alcorn Associates Management Consulting where she has worked with association clients for over 10 years.

 Lite Level – This course is delivered on-demand with no faculty interaction and is perfect for lifelong learners who want to go at their own pace and who are not interested in academic credit but still want to experience the course.